communitiesuk/delta-common-infrastructure/docs/aws_access.md

 ### Session Manager CLI access

 AWS Systems Manager Session Manager can be used to connect to instances inside the VPC.
+Go to the [AWS console](https://eu-west-1.console.aws.amazon.com/systems-manager/session-manager/sessions) and start a session.
+You can elevate your session to the root user if needed.
+All session manager activity is logged to CloudWatch.

 Port forwarding can also be used, for example to connect to the MarkLogic admin interface: